Habits That Threaten Your Identity and Pocketbook

 2. Your Fear of the IRS.
 It is common for most folks to have a natural fear of the IRS.
 Get a letter in the mail from the IRS, and the adrenalin kicks in and your pulse rate quickens.
 Scammers play on that emotion to ply their scams on the unsuspecting who don’t want to have any problems with the IRS.
 These range from e-mail messages to personal calls threatening arrest, property seizure or other dire consequences.
 But wait a minute!
 The IRS only initially communicates by U.S. mail, so any other form of communication is fake, and you can hang up on the caller or delete the e-mail without fearing you’ll incur the IRS’s wrath.
 Still unsure?
 Call your tax preparer.
 Don’t be a victim!

 3. Using Public Internet Connections.
-These days you can find public Internet connections almost anywhere – at the airport, your favorite coffee house and even shopping malls.
+These days you can find public Internet connections almost anywhere – at the airport, your favorite coffee house, and even shopping malls.
 Getting work done or taking care of financial dealings while you are out and about may seem like a good idea, but remember the cyber thieves also have access to that Wi-Fi and they have the know-how to access your computer through that Wi-Fi connection.
-Only use secure Internet connections to get work done or conduct financial transactions, and save public connections for personal browsing purposes.
+Use your home wifi (search for Spectrum internet deals if you need a better provider) to get work done or complete transactions, and save public connections for casual browsing purposes.

 5. E-Mailing and Texting Sensitive Information.
 What we all forget is how easy it is for e-mail and text messages to get hacked.
 You have to worry not only about your end getting hacked but also about the one to whom you are sending the message.
 Never send documents that include sensitive information.
 A common error is to inadvertently send a document with your SSN, birth date, passwords, or other information.
 The best practice is to always assume your e-mails and texts can be seen by others and act appropriately.